xor-gate/debpkg/README.md

 - [ ] Create package from debpkg.yml specfile (like [packager.io](https://packager.io) without cruft)
 - [ ] GPG sign package
 - [ ] GPG verify package

+# Installing

+`go get -u github.com/xor-gate/debpkg`

+# Status

+The package is currently in experimental state.
+The API is unstable and it has not throughout been tested and many things are unfinished or not implemented at all. **USE AT YOUR OWN RISK!**

 # debpkg.yml specfile